Back

 This data creates an internationally trusted list of the cleanest countries in the world.
 The rankings are updated regularly and include results for the top 50 cleanest countries in the world.

-What is the cleanest country in the world 2025?
+What is the cleanest country in the world 2026?

 Finland is currently viewed as the cleanest country in the world.
 The country performs extremely well across all environmental measures.
-Over 75 percent of its landmass is forest and there is a strong cultural commitment to protecting nature.
+Over 75 percent of its landmass is forest, and there is a strong cultural commitment to protecting nature.
 Pollution levels remain very low and access to safe drinking water is almost universal.
 Finnish cities also continue to improve public transport infrastructure and reduce carbon emissions.

 For expats, Finland offers a clean-living environment, a high standard of public services and a lifestyle that encourages outdoor recreation.
 English is widely spoken in business and education.
 This creates minimal barriers for incoming professionals or families.

-The top 10 cleanest countries in the world 2025
+The top 10 cleanest countries in the world 2026

 RankCountryKey Strengths

-4SwitzerlandEffective waste management and recycling systems
+9SwitzerlandEfficient waste management systems

-These locations are well suited to expats who value health, safety and access to clean community spaces.
+These locations are well-suited to expats who value health, safety and access to clean community spaces.
 They also tend to offer a high standard of education and healthcare.

 Expanding to top 20 cleanest countries in the world and beyond